c3lang/c3-web/src/content/docs/Language Overview/types.md

 - 4 character strings, e.g. `'TEST'`, converts to an uint or int.
 - 8 character strings, e.g. `'FOOBAR11'` converts to an ulong or long.

 Conversion is always done so that the character string has the correct ordering in memory.
-This means that the same characters may have different integer values on different architectures due to endianess.
+This means that the same characters may have different integer values on different architectures due to endianness.

 ##### Base64 and hex data literals